-Washing tablets can be purchased from the onboard shop (2 washing tablets for 50p) or alternatively, you can bring your own.
+Washing tablets can be purchased from the onboard shop or alternatively, you can bring your own.

 The ironing station is useful if you just need to do a few items that are creased from your luggage.
 Please be aware that irons cannot be removed from the launderette for fire safety reasons.

 Top P&O Cruises Laundry Tips and Tricks